IBM/drawIT/README.md

 <details><summary>Input Formats</summary>

-1. Data
+1. Data from existing infrastructure:
-- JSON : Input is from tool-generated JSON/YAML for existing infrastructure.
+- JSON : Input is from tool-generated JSON.
-- RIAS : Input is from user-created code that accesses RIAS APIs for existing infrastructure.
+- RIAS : Input is from RIAS APIs.
-- Terraform : Input is from Terraform state file for existing infrastructure.
+- Terraform : Input is from Terraform state file.
-2. Diagram-as-Code
+2. Diagram-as-Code:
 - Python : Input is user-created Python code.

 </details>